Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 This is a group of dogs who don’t bark much.
 This list does not promise to provide a guaranteed solution to all of your problems as it is much easier to get a breed that will bark, and then train the dog to fit your needs.
 Well, almost always easier.
 There are a few breeds that will bark a lot no matter what you do!

 This breed is not going to be quiet, just because she does not bark much.
-The Siberian Husky and the Beagle also make the list of breeds who do not bark much, but both breeds of dog are vocal.
-If you watch the video you will see a well-trained Shiba Inu puppy vocalizing.
+The Siberian Husky and the Beagle also make the list of breeds that do not bark much, but both breeds of dog are vocal.
+If you watch the video, you will see a well-trained Shiba Inu puppy vocalizing.

 Plenty of Borzoi owners will dispute this, of course, and all dogs are individuals.
 Not all of them will fit the breed stereotype.

 Some dog fanciers think the Borzoi is not intelligent since he usually does not listen to commands.
 It may just be that this dog chooses not to obey.
-The dog is tall, comes in many colors, and, as long as you have a large area you can release him in every once in a while, (like an enclosed dog park) does fine living in a small home.
+The dog is tall, comes in many colors, and, as long as you have a large area, you can release him every once in a while (like an enclosed dog park), and he does fine living in a small home.

-If you need a dog who doesn’t bark much (and don't mind a tall dog who sheds everywhere) this is a pretty good choice.
+If you need a dog who doesn’t bark much (and you don't mind a tall dog who sheds everywhere), this is a pretty good choice.

 - Five Great Dog Breeds for an Apartment

 Are you thinking about getting a dog but need a breed that will fit into your apartment?
 These five breeds are all great and can do well in a small area.

 This is a non-barking dog, but since they are so rare it is not an animal you are likely to find for your apartment.
 The breed is wild and really only available at a few zoos; in fact, the video I've added here is shot at a zoo.
 The dog is not howling, definitely not barking—it really is kind of singing.
 Even in New Guinea, there aren't many around anymore, though, since they have been crossed with domestic feral dogs.